Maria-Catherine/Cookbook-Trends/README.md

 Economic, social, and personal changes all affect the world of food consumption.
-Analyzing the changing trends in cookbooks can highlight how all these facets of life change and evolve home cooking.
+Analyzing the changing trends in cookbooks can highlight how all these facets of life change home cooking.
 Beyond personal interest and curiosity, the data could be useful for:

 **1. Identifying popular or rising trends**